 An RFM model consists of three attributes that are assigned to individual entities that make somewhat regular spendings.
 Recency indicates when the last spending was made, preferably expressed as the exact point in time when it was made.
 Frequency indicates the normal interval between spendings, preferably expressed as a duration in days, hours, minutes, or whatever time frame is suitable, but as precise as possible.
 Monetary indicates the normal size of the spending, preferably expressed as an amount in some currency, again as precise as possible.
 The reason the model is constructed like this is to give it predictive and indicative properties.
 R+F will give you the expected time of the next spending.
 Those who have passed that time are delayed with their spending; a good indication that they may need a reminder.
 Totalling F+M will give you an estimate of future revenue.
 Inclining or declining M may be signs of desirable and undesirable behaviour.
 When the distance to R is much larger than F the entity is most likely “lost”, and so on…

 Large networks usually have a lot of equipment that transmit SNMP data.
 It may be temperature readings, battery levels, utilisation measures, congestion queues, alarms, heartbeats, and the likes.
 This yields a very high volume of information, and most network surveillance software only hold a very limited history of such events.
 They are instead rule based and react in real-time to certain events in predictable ways, such as flashing a red banner on a screen when an alarm goes off.
 There are two ways to deal with data that does not fit into the limited history; scrap it or store it.
 If you scrap it you cannot go back and analyse anything that happened outside of your window of history, which could be as short as a few days.
 If you store it you will need massive storages and likely even then only extend the history by a single order of magnitude.
 In reality though, most of your equipment is behaving normal for most of the time.
 What if we could decrease the granularity of the data during periods of normality and retain the details only for out of ordinary events?
-That could significantly reduce the amount of data needed to be stored.

 If this is to be done, normal must be what we compare a current value to.
 A common indicator used for this purpose within daytrading is the moving average.
 Usually, this is average is windowed over quite a large number of measurements, such as the popular MA50 (last 50 measurements) and MA200 (last 200 measurements), which when they cross is a common trading signal.
 Moving averages have some downsides though and large windows do too.
 Let us look at a comparison of four different ways to describe normal, using MA3, MA5, MM3, and MM5, where MM are moving medians, taken on measures that alternate betweeen two values, 5 and 50, over time.